NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 ### Array

 ',' is used for element seperator, ';' is usd for row seperator. '[' & ']' are used for boundary symbol.
-If it's not in cluster, it's not indispensable.
+If it's not in cluster, boundary symbol is not indispensable.

 **Example:**